browserengineering/book/book/scheduling-and-threading.md

 interactions* with the browser, such as loading, scrolling, clicking and typing.
 All of these interactions require rendering.
-If you want to make those interactions faster and smoother, the very first think you have to do is carefully optimize the rendering pieline.
+If you want to make those interactions faster and smoother, the very first think you have to do is carefully optimize the rendering pipeline.

 The main event loop of a web page in a browser is called the *rendering event loop*.
 An idealized rendering event loop looks like this: